GaragePixel/from-Monkey2-to-Wonkey/Template-Constrained Overload.md

   Print astring+1  'should output: 101
 End
 ```

-EDIT: This is not the true return type overloading.
 The true overloading will returns contextually a type while the argument is from the same type.
 So I will do some further tests later for making a new todo entry or not.